Skip to Content

 Unserviced sites: 51

-Ingonish Beach Campground is located near the entrance to Cape Breton Highlands National Park on the east side of Cape Breton Island.
+Ingonish Beach Campground is located on the east side of Cape Breton Island near the entrance to Cape Breton Highlands National Park.
 It is very close to the Ingonish Visitor Center, a local bakery, and a small market.
 The beautiful Ingonish Beach is a ten-minute walk from the campground.

 This is probably the most popular beach in Cape Breton Highlands, and it’s a great beach for kids because there are always lifeguards on duty in the summer.
-Visitors can choose to swim in the ocean or the freshwater lake, which is much, much warmer.
+Visitors can swim in the ocean or the freshwater lake, which is much warmer.

-There is a small nature center in the Ingonish Beach Campground, and interpretive programs are offered daily throughout the summer months.
-Although this Cape Breton campground is small, most of the sites are in the open, with very little privacy.
+The Ingonish Beach Campground has a small nature center, and interpretive programs are offered daily throughout the summer months.
+Although this Cape Breton campground is small, most of the sites are open and have little privacy.

 What we loved about Ingonish Beach Campground: We enjoyed spending time at Ingonish Beach.
 The ocean was pretty cold for swimming, but the lake was perfect.